apache/kafka/clients/src/main/resources/common/message/README.md

 * "bytes": binary data.

-* "records": memory record set or file record set.
+* "records": recordset such as memory recordset.

 In addition to these primitive field types, there is also an array type.
 Array types start with a "[]" and end with the name of the element type.
 For